igorauad/symbol_timing_sync/README.md

 timing error detectors (TEDs): a maximum-likelihood (ML) TED (**ML-TED**) and a zero-crossing TED (**ZC-TED**)*.
-The loop filter adopted by the simulator is a proportional-plus-integrator (PI) controller, and the interpolator can be chosen as a linear interpolator or a polyphase interpolator.
+The loop filter adopted by the simulator is a proportional-plus-integrator (PI) controller, and the interpolator can be chosen from linear, polyphase, quadratic, and cubic interpolator options.
 The interpolator controller is a modulo-1 counter.

 | File                        | Description                                         |
 | --------------------------- |:----------------------------------------------------|